-Climate change is one of the biggest threats to our society, and to the future of our business.
-We are accelerating our climate change efforts by announcing that we will achieve zero net emissions by 2050.
-By doing so, Nestlé is embracing the most ambitious aim of the Paris Agreement to limit the global temperature rise to 1.5C above pre-industrial levels.
+We are accelerating our climate change efforts by announcing that we will achieve net zero emissions by 2050.
+By doing so, Nestlé is embracing the most ambitious aim of the Paris Agreement to limit the global temperature rise to 1.5°C above pre-industrial levels.

-With this announcement, we are building on a decade of work to reduce greenhouse gas emissions, aligned over the last four years with science-based targets to keep the temperature increase below 2C.
+With this announcement, we are building on a decade of work to reduce greenhouse gas (GHG) emissions, aligned over the last four years with science-based targets to keep the temperature increase below 2°C.

 Creating shared value...

 Making an impact on this issue means we can support the livelihoods of the farmers who supply us for years into the future, while ensuring a healthy planet for us all.

 For our business